 2. Keep use of translucent face powder to a minimum, just enough so the next products can be blended.
 Matte and dry finishes don't feel right for colours that feel like juice and cream.
 Even peaches manage to be velvety without feeling heavy.

 4. Uplighters, not low lighters!
-Choose slight shimmer of the finest grind and uplighting liquids.
-Think of Charlotte’s face.
-Adding shadowing products would look heavy and dull.
-Emphasizing the angularity of a young face never looks quite right to me.
-It feels old and solid and carved out on a very opposite type of energy.
-By using uplights, so light + shiny + colour (which isn’t the same as white + frost + icy absence of colour) beautifies the geometry of the face and keeps the vitality and vibrancy high, since Spring’s settings are up at the top on those scales.
+Choose slight shimmer and uplighting liquids.
+Highlights, meaning light + shiny + colour (which isn't the same as Winter's white + frost + icy absence of colour) beautify the geometry of the face and enhance the vitality of the appearance and how well cosmetics work together.

-5. Jingle, twinkle, sparkle, movement, and high shine – they look odd on a face, but keep them near the face with jewelry.
-Let the jewelry do what the makeup can’t reasonably do.
+5. Jingle, twinkle, sparkle, movement, near the face with jewelry.
+Let the jewelry do what the makeup can't reasonably do.

 petals in hazy light